hewitson-j/website-v4/README.md

 This section is set apart for users to input their information into a form where they can send me an email.
 This uses the EmailJS library to handle requests and send the form data as an email.

 ## About
 From the home page, users can click on my profile picture and be redirected to [About](http://jacobhewitson.com/#/about) which has some information about who I am and the kinds of work I've done.
+It has a section for my Education and Work History.